-When You’ve Been Pulled Over Or Had An Accident With Expired Registration
+When You’ve Been Pulled Over Or Had An Accident With Expired Registration in California

 Keeping your vehicle registration up to date must be done every year, but for obvious reasons, cannot be fully automated.
 This means that car owners are responsible for getting their vehicles inspected and re-registered every year, and attaching the tags when they come in the mail.
 But if you forgot this year or something happened to your vehicle tags, you could find yourself getting pulled over for expired registration.